tusharf5/sls-webpack-ts-starter/README.md

 # serverless-webpack-typescript-starte

-An opinionated monorepo setup template for a serverless framework application that uses webpack & typescript to write the application.
+An opinionated monorepo setup template for a serverless framework application that uses webpack 5 & typescript 4.

 ## Directory Structure